 Since mesh winter covers are porous, they don't protect Free Chlorine as they allow small amount of UV light into the pool and that may deplete chlorine during sunny days before opening the pool.

 One advantage of a mesh pool winter cover is that fine debris and water do not collect on top of the cover and you don't have to worry about removing water and fine debris on the surface of the pool cover.

 However, the biggest disadvantage is that UV light, water, and fine debris that pass through the mesh winter cover may interfere with the pool chemical levels and cause more pool cleaning and chemistry problems when you open the pool.

 Safety covers are water tight and do not allow water, debris, snow, leaves, and UV light into the pool.

 On the other hand, if you are more concerned about drowning issues, a pool safety cover is the best option for you.

-Safety covers are made tougher and more heavy duty than mesh and solid woven winter covers.
+Top brand pool covers like Happybuy pool safety covers are made tougher and more heavy duty than mesh and solid woven winter covers.

 Safety covers are made to prevent drowning especially for kids and pets, but are also working as winter covers to prevent debris, snow, leaves, and water from entering into the pool and that makes safety covers expensive compared to mesh and solid winter covers.